sumendrabsingh/CyberSecTK-Library/README.md

  ################### WLAN IOT ########################

- Library function name : wiot()
+ Library Module name : wiot()

+ Example:

+ from cybersectk.wiot import wiot

+ wiot()

+ NOTE: Add the wireless PCAP file in working directory.
+Enter the PCAP file name when prompt during the exection time.
+Don't forget to specify the .pcap extension at the end of the file name.
  ################### TCP IOT #########################

-Library function name : iot()
+Library Module name : iot()

+Example:

+ from cybersectk.iot import iot

+ iot()

+NOTE: We need to create two different directories original_pcap and filtered_pcap in a working directory.
+The source iot pcap file need to be available inside the original_pcap directory.
+The library uses tshark to extract the features from the given TCP pcap file.
+Make sure tshark is installed on your system.
-A python dictionary ip_filter {} is used to filter device specific TCP PCAP files in filtered_pcap directory.
+A python dictionary ip_filter {} is used to filter device specific TCP PCAP files at the time of execution.
+The filtered pcap file will be save with its fileted name inside filtered_pcap directory.

 Available Dictionary ip_filter keys
 TCP_Mobile